ChatGPT & AI – A New Era in Evidence-Based Medicine?

 ChatGPT in Systematic Reviews: Potential and Limitations

+As we have seen with Mahuli et al., ChatGPT has been able to conduct Risk of Bias (ROB) analysis and data extraction with considerable success1.
+However, using the ChatGPT might not be the interface for large language models in the systematic review process.
 For one, the standard ChatGPT interface is restrictive for systematic review tasks.
-You cannot upload a PDF directly; instead, you have to copy and paste the text, running into problems with limited prompt length.
-Verification of the quality of GPT’s work for systematic reviews is also not a functionality that OpenAI has currently addressed1.
+You cannot upload a PDF directly; you must copy and paste the text, running into problems with limited prompt length.
+Verifying the quality of GPT’s work for systematic reviews at scale is not a functionality of the chatGPT interface1.

 Integrating GPT into Pitts: A New Approach

-Pitts has been working on an innovative approach by integrating GPT into their web application for systematic reviews, focusing on GPT-assisted data extraction.
-Unlike the standard ChatGPT tool, you can upload PDFs to the Pitts tool, and there is a system in place to verify the accuracy of the GPT data extractions.
+We has been working on an innovative approach by integrating GPT into our web application for systematic reviews, focusing on GPT-assisted data extraction.
+Unlike the standard ChatGPT tool, you can upload PDFs to the Pitts tool, and we have a system in place to verify the accuracy of the GPT data extractions.

 How Does the Pitts Integration Work?

-Upload Search Results: Either manually or directly from PubMed via the Pitts web interface.
+- Upload Search Results: Either manually with a .ris file or directly from PubMed via the Pitts web interface.

-Data Extraction: After configuring the review settings, GPT can be used for data extraction with a prediction box and configurable settings.
+- Data Extraction: After configuring the review settings, you can use GPT with a prediction box and configurable settings for data extraction.

 Cautions and Challenges

-Pitts emphasizes that this integration is experimental.
-Trials have identified clear areas where GPT’s output was valid, but also numerous instances where the information was incorrect, requiring manual correction.
-Expertise in the subject matter remains essential, emphasizing the technology’s potential but also underscoring the importance of expert involvement.
-The priority is to further develop the tool to allow users to validate GPT’s usage for data extraction scientifically.
+We emphasize that this integration is experimental.
+Research has identified clear areas where GPT’s output was valid and instances where the information was incorrect, requiring manual correction.
+Expertise in conducting systematic reviews remains essential.
+Our priority is to develop the tool further to allow users to validate GPT’s scientific usage for data extraction.

 Conclusion